navin-neu/canvas-sketch-linework-drawings/readme.md

 It works by simply creating a grid of lines and then using noise to moduate the vertical positions of points in each line.
 Extra functionality is included to change the colour of the lines, apply a circular mask and select a randomized colour palette.

-If youre looking to try it be sure to install canvas-sketch, chaikin-smooth and nice-palettes (all written by Matt DesLauriers) from npm before doing so.
+If youre looking to try it be sure to install canvas-sketch, chaikin-smooth and nice-color-palettes (all written by Matt DesLauriers) from npm before doing so.

 Heres a few sample pieces: